DavidS/davids.github.io/_posts/2019-04-27-docker-compose.md

 # Updating the containers

 After ascertaining that a `down` does not nuke away all my data, I tried updating the containers using the default turn-off-turn-on cycle.
-I alsoe tried to use the `--foce-rebuild` command line option.
+I also tried to use the `--foce-rebuild` command line option.
 Although *something* was happening, it turned out that no new upstream container images where retrieved.

 There is a separate `docker-compose pull` command to do so: